-Previously held positions: Dalia joined Raketech latest from Feedzai where she has been instrumental in growing her team from 300 to more than 600 employees.
-Previously, Dalia worked at Microsoft for many years both in Portugal and APAC region where she was responsible for people strategy talent and performance management as well as leadership development and organisational culture across multiple countries.
+Previously held positions: Dalia Turner joined Raketech latest from Feedzai where she was instrumental in growing her team from 300 to more than 600 employees.
+Previously, Ms Turner worked at Microsoft for many years both in Portugal and APAC region where she was responsible for people strategy talent and performance management as well as leadership development and organisational culture across multiple countries.
 While at Microsoft, she also served as a business partner for 1,500 people with regional commercial leadership teams.
-At Raketech, she will oversee strategic HR leadership globally and support the Company's growth while reinforcing our cultural values.
+At Raketech, she is overseeing strategic HR leadership globally and supporting the Company's growth while reinforcing our cultural values.